-Signing up for VPS (Virtual Private Server) hosting gets you a private area in a web server with your own system resources.
+Signing up for VPS (Virtual Private Server) hosting gets you a private area in a web server with your system resources.
 This automatically gives any VPS a speed advantage over shared hosting, and the more resources your plan includes (CPU time, RAM, storage space) the faster it’s likely to be.
 If your site has 100k visitors a month or more, or it’s especially demanding and

 The range is fair value, but it won’t work for everyone.
 One reason Hostinger’s prices are low is that their VPS plans are unmanaged.
-That means Hostinger doesn’t monitor the operating system, set up the firewall, install security patches or do anything similar: you’re left to manage the server’s system software yourself.
+That means Hostinger doesn’t monitor the operating system, set up the firewall, install security patches, or do anything similar: you’re left to manage the server’s system software yourself.
 That’s manageable for experts, and if you know what you’re doing, the extra control can even be an advantage.
 But it’s a potentially complicated hassle for everybody else.

 There are some technical limitations, too.
-Hostinger’s VPS plans get a 100Mbps connection to the outside world, for instance, which sounds good, but it’s less than many top providers, and could get swamped if you’re running busy sites with many simultaneous visitors.
+Hostinger’s VPS plans get a 100Mbps connection to the outside world, for instance, which sounds good, but it’s less than many top providers and could get swamped if you’re running busy sites with many simultaneous visitors.

 If low prices are a must, consider IONOS.
 Its most basic VPS starts at $2 billed monthly, even a 6 core, 12GB RAM system is only $35 a month billed annually ($18 for the first six months), and all plans include a 400Mbps network connection.

-But if it’s choice you’re after, look at Hostwinds.
+But if it’s the choice you’re after, look at Hostwinds.
 It has cheap unmanaged VPS from $4.99 billed monthly, but there’s a managed VPS range (where Hostwinds does all the low-level server management for you) starting at only $8.24 a month.
-All plans are more configurable, there’s Windows hosting if you need it, more powerful systems at the top of the range, and 1Gbps network speeds keep performance high even at peak times.
+All plans are more configurable, Windows is hosting if you need it, more powerful systems at the top of the range, and 1Gbps network speeds keep performance high even at peak times.

 - Hostinger vs. HostGator